 Through the years, DEI has conducted research on sea scallops, Placopecten magellanicus, in the hatchery and in the field and raised cultured scallops in the hatchery.

 DEI’s hatchery has a specially built Boreal Culture Room for the conditioning of broodstock and rearing larvae and juveniles of colder climate species.
-Replaced during the expansion of 2018, the original Boreal Culture Room was constructed in 2010 for sea scallops.
+Replaced during the expansion of 2018, the original Boreal Culture Room was constructed in 2010 for a project that involved collecting juvenile wild sea scallops.
 The room keeps seawater temperature below 50oF (10oC).
-The first project involved collecting wild sea scallop juveniles, and was initiated in August 2010.

-Typically, sea scallops spawn in the late summer or early fall.
+Typically, Sea scallops spawn in the late summer or early fall.
 Sometimes, it is not possible to collect well-conditioned broodstock from the wild.
-Therefore, DEI developed a regimen of feeding adult scallops with several species of cultured microalgae and, with decreasing and gradually increasing seawater temperatures, DEI was successful in getting sea scallops to spawn just about any time of year.
+Therefore, DEI developed a regimen of feeding adult scallops with several species of cultured microalgae and, with decreasing and gradually increasing seawater temperatures, DEI has been successful in getting sea scallops to spawn just about any time of year.